10 Uses for Covert Video to Build Your Bottom Line

 To make hiding cameras easier, self-contained devices are available in the form of clock radios, tissue boxes, PIR sensors, electric outlets and more - that blend into any work environment, are very difficult to detect, and install in mere seconds.

 According to the Department of Justice, theft by robbery typically goes unsolved a whopping 87% of the time.
-Rightly so, many robbers commonly believe they can avoid being identified by traditional CCTV merely by wearing a ball cap or pulling over a hood.
+Rightly so, many robbers in Wichita, KS commonly believe they can avoid being identified by traditional CCTV merely by wearing a ball cap or pulling over a hood.
 The resulting video is great documentation of what happened, when, how, etc, but sorely lacking the most important answer - who?

 Covert video cameras again can play a pivot able role in changing these statistics.
 Robbers can't avoid what they don't see, making covert cameras ideal for capturing fantastic mug shots of crooks should they rob your place of business.
 Businesses using covert cameras for this purpose effectively place hidden cameras in entry/exit ways, behind counters at eye level and on counters looking up.